msan622/spring-2014-template/homework1/README.md

 ## Discussion ##

 ![Plot 1](hw1-scatter.png)
-<p align="center"> In this plot, I modified the default label for the y axis, and transformed the labels for the x-axis.
+<p align="center"> In this plot, I modified the default label for the y-axis, and transformed the labels for the x-axis.
 I also used the alpha parameter to make the points more transparent.
 This makes overlapping points easier to see.
 I also edited the text size as it was showing up rather large on GitHub. </p>

 ![Plot 2](hw1-bar.png)